Passenger terminal expansion

-Another ten-year (2017-2026) airport improvement and expansion plan was announced in 2017 for the continued development with much focus on ensuring safety and operational integrity of the airport.
+Another ten-year (2017-26) airport improvement and expansion plan was announced in 2017 for the continued development with much focus on ensuring safety and operational integrity of the airport.
 Completion of the terminal building expansion is emphasised in the plan.

-The two improvement and expansion plans announced in 2014 and 2017 respectively are supported by two separate ten-year financial plans.
+The two improvement and expansion plans announced in 2014 and 2017 are supported by two separate ten-year financial plans.

-The airport Authority secured a $60m private placement bond and a $25m line of credit in the same year.
+The airport authority secured a $60m private placement bond and a $25m line of credit in the same year.

 Marco Services is the construction manager for both phases of the terminal expansion.
 The contractor was also involved in the pre-construction process, cost analysis, value engineering, and constructability of the project.

-The company also supervised the development of subcontractor trade packages and involved in the preparation of prequalification criteria for subcontractors.
+The company also supervised the development of subcontractor trade packages and was involved in the preparation of prequalification criteria for subcontractors.

 U-Tapao International Airport near Pattaya, Thailand, is undergoing a major upgrade to become one of the most innovative airports and…